 Copy editing: Checking grammar, spelling, punctuation, facts, tenses, and discrepancies in the document.

 Line editing: Looking for repetitive words and phrases, word choice, syntax, sentence organization, and consistency in style and language.

 Proofreading: Comparing the formatted galley to the original manuscript for typos or formatting errors (although some clients ask for a proofread just before publishing or sending to an agent).

+Do you write books?
 Not quite ready for the editing process but looking for some feedback?
 I can help.